tompollard/carpentries/README.md

-# carpentries
+# Tools for The Carpentries (Unofficial)

-Trial run for a Python package for the Carpentries
+Trial run for a Python package for the Carpentries.

+**This package is a placeholder.
+It is not currently official!**